 Those of you who are regular visitors to my site might notice that I've removed the Kennel Club Assured Breeder Scheme logo, for the simple reason that I've decided not to renew my membership.

 When it first came into being, I held off joining the scheme for a couple of years as I felt the requirements and recommendations fell very short of my own standards of heath testing and puppy rearing.
 Pleasingly, over the course of the following few years standards started to be raised, requirements and recommendations added.
-These are still short of what I myself do and I also had other concerns, but all improvements are steps in the right direction and I was happy to sign up.
+These were still short of what I myself do and I also had other concerns, but all improvements are steps in the right direction and I was happy to sign up.

 ~ ~ ~ ~ * ~ ~ ~ ~